History of Saint Joseph Hospital

 The Sisters opened their hospital in a cottage at the intersection of 14th Avenue and Arapahoe Street, but soon moved to a brick building at 26th Avenue and Holladay Street (later renamed Market Street).
 Since this was a short distance from Denver's red light district, many Denver residents mentioned that it was a questionable neighborhood for a hospital.
 "We'll take the question out of the neighborhood," replied one of the Sisters.

 During the early years, the hospital was known as Saint Vincent's.
 This was changed to Saint Joseph in 1876 when the Sisters began construction at 18th Avenue and Humboldt Street on land donated to them by territorial Governor William Gilpin.
-This site was directly adjacent to the hospital's present location at 1835 Franklin Street.
+This site was directly adjacent to the hospital's present location.

 Hospital Growth Aided by “The Unsinkable” Molly Brown